 Kyoto, Nagoya & Osaka to Nagano

-Hint: Print these directions out and put it safely in your carry-on luggage
+Hint: Print these Osaka to Nagano directions out and carry safely with you.

 ACCESS: Train Kyoto, Nagoya & Osaka to Nagano